Pumpkin Orange Muffins

 By the way...if you need some relaxation in your life, click the link below to get access to my FREE Yoga Nidra Guided meditation for relaxation.

-The information presented here is for entertainment purposes only.
+The information presented here is for entertainment and informational purposes only.
 The information in this post is subject to interpretation and is an expression of opinion.
 It is not intended for, and does not replace professional, medical, legal, business, and/or health related opinions and advice.
 It is not a substitute for counselling or any other type of therapy, or medical advice from qualified professionals.

 Ingredients

-• 1 tablespoon of coconut oil or olive oil
+• 1 tablespoon of olive oil

-• 1 clove of garlic minced
+• 1 clove of garlic crushed or finely chopped

 • Salt and pepper to taste